otavioschwanck/mood-nvim/handbook.md

 You can:

+1. Just type SPC s r

-1. use `SPC s p`, and then, press `C-q` to create a quickfix list from all results or `C-e` to create from the selected only (press tab to select).
+2. use `SPC s p`, and then, press `C-q` to create a quickfix list from all results or `C-e` to create from the selected only (press tab to select).
 You can navigate on quickfix with `]q` and `[q`.

 To execute some command in all items of the quickfix list, just run `:cfdo S/old_text/new_text/gr | :wq` (or /grc if you want confirmation)

-2. use `SPC s f`, find, and then edit the search result like a file. (i find this way easier most of the time)
+1. use `SPC s f`, find, and then edit the search result like a file. (i find this way easier most of the time)

 # Using the tree like a boss